Frequently Asked Questions

 What is a Screen?

-In the Guaranteed Campaigns module, a screen can refer to a single screen, a single frame on a screen, or a group of screens, for example, a video wall.
+In the Broadsign Platform, a screen can be a single screen, a specific frame on a screen, or a group of screens, such as a video wall.

-Display Units, Frames, and Day Parts that your admin has set up in the Content and Network Management solution are translated into screens when imported into the Guaranteed Campaigns module.
-For more information, refer to On-Board Screens in the Guaranteed Campaigns Module.
+When importing Display Units, Frames, and Day Parts from our Content and Network Management solution, the system translates them into screens within the Broadsign Platform.
+For more information on this process, see On-Board Screens in the Guaranteed Campaigns Module.

 What is a Screen Group?